meganKwok168/MeganKwok-anthology/tailscale-termius.md

 Note: You have to use your data, not the school wifi for this
 - try when both devices are on same wifi, and then also when you put data on ur phone

 https://tailscale.com/docs/features/containers/docker

+docker-compose.yaml --> creates a bunch of docker containers
+----> kind of defines all the containers like a dictionary
+----> then you do like a for loop through the containers when u do docker-compose up or down

+side-car --> specialized container that's like harry's seat on Hagrid' moto

+image --> settings of the container -- specifies what u want the container to be

+environment -->
+- PUID --> user id (root = 0, all the other users have an id that isn't 0) -- specifies who u are ssh-ing as (account ex: mkwok60, your permissions)
+- PGID --> group id

+tailscale --> adds devices to a network

+sidecar ports --> handles interaction of machines, can acc tlak to the other boxes box ports --> network is open to anyone sidecar ports --> specifies which ports can be used